chuchun8/TSE/README.md

 ```
 bash ./train.sh > train.log
 ```
-Results of in-target stance detection (Table 8) is shown in `train.log`.
+Results of in-target stance detection (Table 8) are shown in `train.log`.
 Specifically, in train.sh,

 `-m` indicates the model we use to train or evaluate on stance datasets, which includes `bertweet`, `crossnet`, `bice`, `tan`, `bilstm`.
 Trained models are saved in the `trained_models` folder.